-Impacted communities have also secured partial victories, such as increased compensation for land acquisition in the cases of Sentani Airport (Indonesia) and Bhogapuram Airport (India), with the latter being an example of activism successfully reducing the land area allocated to the project.
-Farmers whose land was bulldozed without warning for an airport in Ekiti (Nigeria) secured a court ruling that forcible takeover of their land was illegal and ordering payment for damages.
+Impacted communities have also secured partial victories, such as increased compensation for land acquisition in the cases of Sentani Airport (Indonesia) and Bhogapuram Airport and Aerocity (India), with the latter being an example of activism successfully reducing the land area allocated to the project.
+Farmers whose land was bulldozed without warning for a cargo airport in Ekiti (Nigeria) secured a court ruling that forcible takeover of their land was illegal and ordering payment for damages.

 Serious environmental damage

 Site clearance for many airport projects obliterates wildlife habitats and biodiversity.
 One of the most serious cases of deforestation in Sri Lanka occurred in the area where Mattala Airport was subsequently constructed.
 Two proposed airport projects threaten large-scale deforestation, Mopa Airport (India) and Nepal’s Nijgadh Airport which raises the prospect of 2.4 million trees being felled.
 Land reclamation for coastal airports also destroys ecosystems.
 Planned expansion of Noonu Maafaru Airport (Maldives) was halted as land reclamation would lead to loss of a large area of lagoon.
 This decision was overturned placing sea turtles and other marine species at risk.
 Mangroves in Manila Bay have already been cut for Bulacan Aerotropolis and coral reefs and seagrass beds could be at risk for a proposed second airport on Tioman Island (Malaysia).
 Land reclamation for Sanya Hongtangwan Airport was halted for two years after complaints over impacts on the habitat of protected Chinese white dolphins.
 The site for a planned second airport in Lisbon (Portugal) is in the natural reserve of the Tagus estuary, a wetland ecosystem that is a crucial feeing ground for dozens of bird species.
 In Nepal, local conservation groups opposed extraction of sand and gravel from local riverbeds for construction of Gautam Buddha Airport.